mfontani/ansi2html/README.md

 See `ansi2html --help` for more options.

-You can choose a number of different palettes, which have to be given as a required parameter to the program.
-List them with `ansi2html --palette`.
+You can choose a number of different palettes, which can be given as a parameter to the program.
+List the available ones with `ansi2html --palette`.

 You can optionally enable the "bold is bright" feature with `--bold-is-bright`, which will make bold text (i.e. for `\e[0;1;31m` appear as bright (i.e. `\e[0;91m`) text.
 This is disabled by default.